PBS Velká Bíteš: Organization

 PBS VB has its headquarters in the Czech Republic with other locations in the USA and India.

 The company is approved by the European Aviation Safety Agency (EASA) holding the DOA (Design Organization), POA (Production Organization) and MOA (Maintenance Organization) approvals and is ISO 9001 and ISO 14001 certified.

 Among others, the PBS is a member of the DSIA (Defence and Security Industry Association Czech Republic) and ALV Czech Republic (Association of the Czech Aerospace Industry).

 Products and services

-PBS VB specialises in design and development of small jet engines for aircraft, UAVs and target drones; auxiliary power units and environmental control systems for aircraft and helicopters along with all the connected manufacturing processes including precision casting, hi-tech machining of metals and subsequent assembly of finished products.
+PBS VB specialises in the design and development of small jet engines for aircraft, UAVs and target drones; auxiliary power units and environmental control systems for aircraft and helicopters along with all the connected manufacturing processes including precision casting, hi-tech machining of metals and subsequent assembly of finished products.

 Apart from aviation equipment, PBS VB offers products and services in areas of precision casting (turbine wheels, turbine blades, spinner disks for insulation wool and femoral components), cryogenic technology (helium expansion turbines, compressors and pumps) and electroplating services.